Portions: 6 servings Calories: 480kcal |

 Top tips

-To make the preparation time much faster, use canned or jarred fava beans and skip to step 2.
+- Canned beans: To speed up preparation time, use canned or jarred beans and skip to step 2.

-You can add extra ingredients like sweet corn, shaved parmesan cheese, and even leftover rice if you prefer.
+- Other ingredients: You can add extra ingredients such as sweet corn, grated Parmesan cheese, and even leftover rice if you prefer.

 Serving suggestions